Valapad

 Valapad is a village situated in the Thrissur district in the state of Kerala in southern India.
-It is included in the Manappuram area, and is about 24 km from Thrissur city.
+It is about 24 km from Thrissur city.
 It lies by the National Highway 66.
 The geographical advantage of this village is, in a radius of 25 to 30 kilometers, there are five municipalities and one city corporation.
 They are Kodungallur, Irinjalakuda, Chavakkad, Guruvayur, Kunnamkulam and Thrissur.
 Valapad Beach is considered to be a major tourist destination.